Data-Driven Merton's Strategies via Policy Randomization: Learning via Empirical Risk Minimization (ERM)

 We document an alternative popular data-driven approach to portfolio problems: optimizing policies through ERM (see, e.g., \citealt{reppen2023deep}).
 Specifically, one parameterizes the portfolio policy by a deterministic and sufficiently smooth function of the factor: $a_t = \bm u^{\theta}(t,X_t)$, and rewrite the wealth equation \eqref{classical_wealth} as

 The derivative of $\log W_T^{\theta}$ in the parameter $\theta$ is

 Therefore, the derivative of the objective in $\theta$ is

 One then updates $\theta$ using a gradient-based algorithm.
 Note here we can calculate the gradient of the objective function due to the special structure of the wealth equation \eqref{classical_wealth} along with the assumption that the stock price $S_t$ and the market factor $X_t$ are both exogenous.
 In a more general setting, computing the gradient may require the knowledge of model primitives.
-In addition, ERM cannot be applied in real-time (i.e. online) because it requires the observation of the whole stock--factor--wealth process until $T$.
-To compare ERM with ours, we consider the Black--Scholes market with the same setting as in Section \ref{BS} where there is no market factor.
-In this case, $\bm u^{\theta}$ degenerates into a scalar $\theta$.
-While updating $\theta$, we apply the same projection and learning rates in our proposed methods in Section \ref{BS}.
-Figure \ref{fig:gbm erm} shows the result in terms of ERWL.
-It is seen that with a small size dataset (i.e. fewer than 100 episodes) ERM performs poorly compared with our methods using $\lambda=0.01,0.1,1$.
-Only when the dataset size is large is its performance comparable to our method with $\lambda=1$ and the convergence rate is similar to ours.
+In addition, ERM cannot be applied in real-time (i.e. online) because it requires the observation of the whole stock-factor-wealth process until $T$.